North Toronto Auction

 When will my cheque be ready?

-Your cheque will be ready for pickup or will be mailed out the Monday of the week following the auction (9 days following a live auction, 7 days following an online auction.
+Your cheque will be ready for pickup or will be mailed out the Friday of the week following the auction (5 days following a live auction, 7 days following an timed auction.
 Your cheque will be held here unless you request it to be mailed out to you.
 Your fees will be deducted from the selling price of the vehicle/item.